Offline Diffusion Policy for Multi-User Delay-Constrained Scheduling: Experimental Results

 \subsection{Performance Evaluation}

-To demonstrate the effectiveness of SOCD, we evaluate its performance across a diverse set of environments, as summarized in Table \ref{tab:env}.
-These environments are carefully designed to capture a broad range of challenges, including single-hop and multi-hop network configurations, both simulated and real-world arrival and channel conditions, settings with full and partial observability, as well as large-scale environments that test the scalability and robustness of the proposed method.
-In the following sections, we present and discuss the results in detail.
+{To demonstrate the effectiveness of SOCD, we evaluate its performance across a diverse set of environments, as summarized in Table \ref{tab:env}.
+These environments are carefully designed to capture a broad range of challenges, including single-hop and multi-hop network configurations, both simulated and real-world arrival and channel conditions, settings with full and partial observability, as well as large-scale environments that test the scalability and robustness of the proposed method. }

+{In our evaluation, we focus on Weighted Throughput and Resource Consumption as the primary performance indicators.
+It is important to note that under our strict delay constraint model \cite{li2024offline}, any packet not served within its deadline is immediately discarded.
+Consequently, the Throughput metric directly quantifies the Packet Delivery Ratio (PDR) and delay satisfaction, as it exclusively accounts for valid, non-expired jobs.
+Furthermore, we evaluate constraint adherence by explicitly comparing the Actual Resource Consumption against the target Resource Constraint, providing a direct visual measure of the constraint-violation rate.
+In the following sections, we present and discuss the results in detail.}